multycloud/multy-docs/blog/2022-06-21-compute-aws-vs-azure-vs-gcp/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# AWS vs GCP vs Azure - Computing resources
+# AWS vs GCP vs Azure - Computing resources - Virtual Machines

 In this blog post series, we will be comparing different services in AWS, GCP and Azure.
-We'll go into some detail in each of the resources and understand the differences between providers, something you need to be aware if you are looking into switching clouds.
+We'll go into some detail in each of the resources and understand the differences between providers, something you need to be aware if you are looking into switching clouds or building out multi-cloud.

 There are many computing resources available across all clouds which usually fall into one of these categories: